MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 ms.topic: conceptual
 ---

-# Prepare your FIDO2 security key for Microsoft Entra ID attestation (for vendors)
+# Microsoft Entra ID attestation for FIDO2 security key vendors

 FIDO2 security keys enable phishing-resistant authentication.
 They can replace weak credentials with strong hardware-backed public/private-key credentials that can't be reused, replayed, or shared across services.
 Security keys support shared device scenarios, allowing you to carry your credential with you and safely authenticate on any supported device.

 In Microsoft Entra ID authentication methods policy, admins have the option to enforce attestation for FIDO2 security keys.
 When **Enforce attestation** is set to **Yes**, Microsoft requires additional metadata from FIDO2 security keys that are being registered with the tenant.
-As a vendor, your FIDO2 security key can become approved for Microsoft Entra ID attestation through the following process.
+As a vendor, your FIDO2 security key will be usable when attestation is enforced, if the following requirements are met.

 >[!NOTE]
 >Entra ID does not support third-party passkey providers on computers and mobile devices yet.